We offer a range of camping options as well as our Bunk Barn with a communal kitchen.

 If you would like to dine at The Royal Oak, which is on site, it is essential to make a reservation in advance.

 Sleeping up to 34 guests over 5 lockable, heated rooms.
 A communal kitchen and separate heated male and female shower blocks

 After a full day of activities you'll sleep soundly in the snug surroundings of our traditional Bunk Barn located in the heart of the Peak District in a superb rural location.
 Perfect for any number from 1 to 34 (we accept both small or large groups) wanting comfortable and clean dormitory style accommodation.
 There are five separate bunk rooms - three rooms for eight people, one for six and one for four.
 All are heated and lockable.
-All bunk beds have comfortable mattresses and a pillow.
-We provide fresh linen consisting of a fitted sheet and pillow case (please bring a sleeping bag / duvet).
+All bunk beds have comfortable mattresses and a pillow with fitted sheet and pillowcase, please note, you will need to bring your own duvet or sleeping bag.
 There is a small communal kitchen with fridge, oven and kettle and seating for 5/6 people (please note there is no large communal indoor space).
 There are separate ladies and gents toilets and hot showers (shared with the campsite) and are also included in the tariff.

 Departure is 10am.
 The Bunk Barn is open year round.
 See photos of the Bunk Barn in the Gallery.

 Our prices start from £10 per person per night.
 For an accurate quote & price please use the booking link above.

 The Royal Oak camping grounds are situated to the rear of the pub.
 The picturesque campsite has 20 pitches on two levels with direct access to the Tissington and High Peak Trail.
 Access to the camping field is via a standard five bar gate.
 The campsite has separate male and female toilets each with hot showers (shared with the bunk barn) and there is also outside washing up facilities.
 See photos of the camp site in the Gallery.